 Ultimately, design is simply a question of pleasing the user.
 The best designs fade into the background and aren’t even noticed.
-(For inpiration on this topic, I reccomend the podcast 99% invisible.)
+(For inspiration on this topic, I recommend the podcast 99% invisible.)

 It can be challenging for designers and developers to set aside their opinions and egos to let the app take shape around the user rather than their great ideas.

 When they do, however, the results win users by the millions and become the bedrock for world-changing tech companies.Tags: app design, app idea, app marketing, app store, Apple, apple app store, facebook, Google, interface design, iOS, ipad app developer, iPhone app developer, mobile app developer, mobile commerce, monetization, social media, social network, startup, startup strategy, startups, technology, ui, ui design, user experience, ux, ux design, venture capital